Shipeasy

 If the new path breaks at 25%, flip the killswitch:

-Every SDK serves false within the next poll (usually ~1s).
-Targeting rules and the rollout percentage are preserved — when you fix the bug, re-enabling restores the previous state exactly.
+Every SDK serves false within the next poll (default 30s on Free, 60s on Team).
+Targeting rules and the rollout percentage are preserved on the feature flag — when you fix the bug, shipeasy flags enable checkout-v2 restores the previous state exactly.

 Where to next